Relaxation Guide from BloodPressureDB

 These exercises help with high blood pressure

-Common disease high blood pressure: About one third of the German population suffers from it.
+High blood pressure is a widespread condition: about one third of the German population is affected.
 Often, stress is the trigger.
-Affected individuals face serious complications such as stroke, heart attack, or sudden cardiac death.
-In addition to medical treatment, patients can counter this with targeted relaxation exercises and methods.
-BloodPressureDB now offers a helpful guide with „Relaxation for High Blood Pressure“.Stress and tension can quickly raise blood pressure and this comes with health risks for patients with high blood pressure.
-Therefore, this book is just what they need!
-In ten compact chapters, readers of „Relaxation for High Blood Pressure“ learn what stress is and how relaxation works, what relaxation methods exist, and where they can be applied.
-It is important to note: Not every relaxation exercise fits every situation and every person.
-A short test provides information about the individually suitable method.
-Some of these relaxation methods need to be learned first and require some practice.
-However, in stressful situations, these internalized procedures can be quickly recalled and provide relief.
-The guide introduces progressive muscle training, Qigong, autogenic training, as well as breathing and mindfulness exercises.
-Sample exercise instructions help with quick implementation.
-In addition, readers will find effective short relaxation exercises that create small, restorative breaks from everyday life.
-Available as a paperback for 19.90 euros or as an eBook for 9.90 euros in physical or online bookstores as well as at www.bloodpressuredb.com/entspannungsratgeber.html
+Those affected face serious complications such as stroke, heart attack, or sudden cardiac death.
+In addition to medical treatment, patients can counter this with targeted relaxation exercises and techniques.
+BloodPressureDB now offers a helpful guide called "Relaxation for High Blood Pressure".Stress and tension can quickly raise blood pressure and that brings health risks for people with hypertension.
+For them, this book is a welcome resource!
+In ten compact chapters, readers of "Relaxation for High Blood Pressure" learn what stress is and how relaxation works, which relaxation methods are available and where they take effect.
+Important: not every relaxation exercise fits every situation or every person.
+A short test shows which method suits you best.
+Some of these techniques need to be learned and take a bit of practice.
+In stressful situations, however, these internalized methods can be recalled quickly and provide relief.
+The guide introduces, among others, progressive muscle relaxation, Qigong, autogenic training, and breathing and mindfulness exercises.
+Sample practice instructions help put them into action quickly.
+Readers will also find effective short relaxation exercises that create small, refreshing breaks in everyday life.
+Available as a paperback for 19.90 or as an eBook for 9.90 from local or online booksellers and at www.bloodpressuredb.com/entspannungsratgeber.html

 Relaxation for High Blood Pressure